avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Where:

-- $V$ is the number of active Subnet Validators
+- $V$ is the number of active L1 validators
-- $T$ is the target number of active Subnet Validators
+- $T$ is the target number of active L1 validators

 Whenever $x$ increases by $K$, the price per active L1 validator increases by a factor of `~2.7`.
-If the price per active L1 validator gets too expensive, some active Subnet Validators will exit the active validator set, decreasing $x$, dropping the price.
-The price per active L1 validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active Subnet Validators.
+If the price per active L1 validator gets too expensive, some active L1 validators will exit the active validator set, decreasing $x$, dropping the price.
+The price per active L1 validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active L1 validators.

 #### Block Timestamp Validity Change

 To ensure that validators are removed timely, blocks are considered valid if their timestamps are no greater than the time at which the first validator gets removed from a lack of funds.
-This upholds the expectation that the number of Subnet Validators remains constant between blocks.
+This upholds the expectation that the number of L1 validators remains constant between blocks.

 The block building protocol is modified to account for this change by first checking if the wall clock time removes any validator due to a lack of funds.
-If the wall clock time does not remove any Subnet Validators, the wall clock time is used to build the block.
+If the wall clock time does not remove any L1 validators, the wall clock time is used to build the block.
 If it does, the time at which the first validator gets removed is used.

 #### Fee Calculation